 Recent copy discovery (note SKIN TONE ) Original-- and fractal deconvolution/skin tone correction (c) Nathan Cohen

-Its not a coincidence that, in two last years, I have been readily available OTA, as time permits.
+It's not a coincidence that, in two last years, I have been readily available OTA, as time permits.
 I have given many thousands the opportunity--most unwittingly-- the chance to hear and work FRACTAL ANTENNAS.
 If you've been on CW, especially, you may have heard me working pileups.
 Only on occasion do I mention the antenna setup(s) (which do change for experimentation): its not an advertisement nor ego trip:-) One cool result of this is my fantastic progress on DXCC Challenge in one year--going from 898 to 2000+.
-About 2/3 of that is from new Q's on bands from 10M down to 160M.
-All of those have been with **HF/MF** fractal antennas invisible in the trees.
+About 2/3 of that is from new Q's on bands from 10M (now 6m)down to 160M.
+All of those have been with **HF/MF** (plus a 6m) fractal antennas invisible in the trees.
 I get dozens of emails asking about my setup.
-I've decided that I need to savor the results myself for a while, and won't be publishing the details until I am well over 2000 confirmed.
 I will confirm that I am using collinear fractal antennas that are electrically long, generally in inverted V arrangements.
 They are not physically long.
 Essentially they look like dipoles with traps--but they are neither.They have gain and low launch angles.
 They are not very high up.
 I do not find dipoles of any value given this option.
 And beams --well, these are beams as they have gain.
 They are not 'lawn chairs in the sky' with aluminium tubing.

 A recent crew of interns at Team Fractal

-Some recent talks 2011 to 2013 (and always updating 'adds'): I will bow out for a while after the late Fall-- too much (good) stuff happening!
-Returning on the lecture circuit in the Spring:-)
+Some recent talks 2011 to 2013 (and always updating 'adds'): I will bow out for a while after the late Spring-- too much (good) stuff happening!
+Returning on the lecture circuit in the Fall:-)

 On September 9, 2011 I spoke at the QCWA Convention --- title: " Marconi Lives!: Hi Tech from History (Metamaterials and Fractals)".